-This module will give students an in-depth knowledge of the histological mechanisms underpinning the growth of human bones and teeth.
-These mechanisms will be linked to diseases processes.
-This will provide a foundation to identify the surface manifestations of disease that can be seen macroscopically.
-Students will learn the criteria needed to identify a selection of skeletal diseases.
-Upon completion, students will have gained theoretical knowledge about the causes of disease, and practical 'hands on' experience identifying and diagnosing skeletal disease, both microscopically and macroscopically.
+This module provides you with an in-depth knowledge of the histological mechanisms underpinning the growth of human bones and teeth, linked to diseases processes.
+This provides a foundation to identify the surface manifestations of disease that can be seen macroscopically.
+You will learn the criteria needed to identify a selection of skeletal diseases.
+Upon completion, you will have gained theoretical knowledge about the causes of disease, and practical 'hands on' experience identifying and diagnosing skeletal disease, both microscopically and macroscopically.

 Total contact hours: 24

 Method of assessment

 Main Assessment Methods:

 *This element is pass compulsory and must be passed to achieve the learning outcomes of the module.

 Reassessment methods: Like for Like.
 Students failing unrepeatable elements (50% lab notebook) may only retrieve credit by repeating the entire module.